Create a React Micro Frontend

 # Build It

-Now that we have the resource URL where we'll host our Create React App
+Now that we have the resource URL where we'll host our Create React App, we're ready to build.

 Create an

-where we'll be hosting our files.
+PUBLIC_URLwhere we'll be hosting our files.

 Example: